awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-creating.md

 The example `create-fleet` request shown below creates a new fleet with the following characteristics:
 + The fleet will use c4\.large on\-demand instances with the operating system required for the selected game build\.
 + It will deploy the specified game server build, which must be in a **Ready** status\.
++ TLS certificate generation is enabled\.
 + Each instance in the fleet will run ten identical processes of the game server concurrently, enabling each instance to host up to ten game sessions simultaneously\.
 + On each instance, Amazon GameLift will allow only two new game sessions to be activating at the same time\.
 It will also terminate any activating game session if it is not ready to host players within 300 seconds\.
 + All game sessions hosted on instances in this fleet have game session protection turned on\.
 It can be turned off for individual game sessions\.
 + Individual players can create three new game sessions within a 15\-minute period\.
-+ Each game sessions hosted on this fleet will have a connection point that falls within the specified IP address and port ranges\.
++ Each game session hosted on this fleet will have a connection point that falls within the specified IP address and port ranges\.
 + Metrics for this fleet will be added to the EMEAfleets metric group, which \(in this example\) combines metrics for all fleets in EMEA regions\.

 ```